 By clicking on the document, a window will open from which you can download both the signed document and audit trail.
 To download the audit trail, click "Download Full History."

 Both documents will be downloaded in PDF format.
 When the downloaded files are opened with Adobe Acrobat Reader, you will see both the certificate issued by Signaturit and the TSA certificate.

 The signer will receive a copy of the signed document in his/her email but not the audit trail, the latter only being accessible to the sender.

-If you have not tried our electronic signature solution, you can do so today by signing up here.
-We offer 14-day free trial for you to learn how quickly and easily you can send documents to sign, and to test out all of our tool’s advanced features - for free!
+If you have not tried our electronic signature solution, you can do so today.
+We offer 7-day free trial for you to learn how quickly and easily you can send documents to sign, and to test out all of our tool’s advanced features - for free!